 A natural storyteller with a passion for her heritage, Carole often says she is in her dream job as she gets to talk for a living.

 Carole is 10th generation Canadian with her family originating from Newfoundland and Labrador.
-She currently resides in Pasadena, NL with her husband and their two cats.
+She currently resides in Pasadena, NL with her husband and their cat Velcro.
 She is Chairperson of the Pasadena Heritage Society – NL, and Secretary of the Pasadena Public Library Board.
 If not volunteering, she enjoys snowshoeing, kayaking, reading, researching her family tree, or watching her beloved Toronto Maple Leafs.

 Public engagement is a legal requirement for many public bodies before approving policy changes, strategies or budgets.

 Carole is skilled at creating a safe environment for her clients to share and learn new skills and information.
 She prides herself on the ability to customize solutions to meet the unique needs of the people she works with.
 She is experienced in facilitating discussions with stakeholders that hold differing views.

 Carole is a member in good standing with IAP2 Canada, the International Association of Public Participation and she has completed the Foundations training program in Effective Planning and Effective Techniques for Public Participation.
 Consequently, she is skilled in the IAP2 Spectrum of Public Participation.

 Reviewing a strategic plan every three to five years is typical in most organizations.
 This can be a daunting task; especially with new leaders or board members.

 A good approach to strategic planning is to understand your current situation.
 Carole meets with all clients to discuss what exactly is the desired outcome and what success looks like.